 - For an Unstable event registration

-Adobe I/O Eventscontinues attempting delivery. - Recovery from Disabled state requires manual re-enablement via Adobe Developer Console.
+Adobe I/O Eventscontinues attempting delivery.
+A registration will have at least 24 hours before being marked as DISABLED. - Recovery from Disabled state requires manual re-enablement via Adobe Developer Console.

 - If all retry attempts are exhausted and the event still isn't delivered,